mmoghal/fast-crime/README.md

 .
 Allows users to choose whether to include lowercase letters, uppercase letters, numbers, and/or special characters.

 .
-Allows users to copy the generated password
+Allows users to copy the generated password.

 ## Development